merenlab/merenlab.org/courses/PFLS/index.md

 cd EXC-002
 ```

-You have 34 Wolbachia genomes downloaded from the GTDB, and a text file that shows which genome matches to which host organism Wolbachia infects.
+You have 34 *Wolbachia* genomes downloaded from the GTDB, and a text file that shows which genome matches to which host organism *Wolbachia* infects.
 Please write a shell script that does the following tasks when it is run in the `EXC-002` directory:

 * Creates a directory called `WOLBACHIA-GENOMES`,
-* Identifies Wolbachia genomes with less than x number of contigs, where x is sent to the shell script as a parameter,
+* Identifies *Wolbachia* genomes with less than `x` number of contigs, where `x` is sent to the shell script as a parameter,
-* Creates a copy of each genome that match to the maximum number of contigs condition in `WOLBACHIA-GENOMES`,
+* Creates a copy of each genome that matches to the above condition and puts it inside the `WOLBACHIA-GENOMES` directory,
-* But uses the `wolbachia-hosts.txt` to rename each genome to match the host name from which the Wolbachia was recovered.
+* But uses the `wolbachia-hosts.txt` to rename each genome file to match the host name from which the *Wolbachia* was recovered.

+{:.warning}
+**Please turn in your solutions the following way**: Save your script as `process-wolbachia-genomes.sh`, add it as an attachment to an email with the subject line `PFLS EXC002` and send your email to _meren@hifmb.de_ **and** _sarahi.garcia@uol.de_.

-We will go trough the [solution](solutions/EXC-002) together once you have given this exercise your best shot.
+We will go through the [solution](solutions/EXC-002) together once you have given this exercise your best shot.

 ## Working with Git

 ### Introduction to Version Control

 Probably everyone who is going through this document is familiar with the fact that scientific writing is not a linear process with a clear endpoint.
 If you have ever had multiple versions of the same document on your disk named like `final.doc`, `final_final.doc`, `really_final.doc`, `final_Jan292025,doc`, `final_Jan292025_final.doc`, you already know what I am talking about with firsthand experience.
-We often have multiple versions of the same document like that instead of changing the same file is simple: we want to make sure that if we ever need to go back in time to recall a version of the text we are working on, those earlier versions of the text will not be overwritten with the newer versions of it and be forever lost.
+The reason we often have multiple versions of the same document like that (instead of changing the same file) is simple: we want to make sure that if we ever need to go back in time to recall a version of the text we are working on, those earlier versions of the text will not be overwritten with the newer versions of it and be forever lost.
 But of course this leads to a lot of confusion and redundancy.

 The same happens when we write code, where the number of changes that occur in a single file can be very high.
-For instance, here is the top ten files in the anvi'o code based on how many times they were changed during the past 10 years.
+For instance, here are the top ten files in the anvi'o code based on how many times they were changed during the past 10 years.

 |**Anvi'o file**|**Number of times it was changed**|
 |:--|:--|